timoa/terraform-oci-vscode-server/README.md

 - [x] Configure Cloudflare Access (ZeroTrust) to secure the instance access
 - [ ] Encrypt the block volume with a KMS key
 - [ ] Write the documentation for the manual steps (Oracle Cloud Infrastructure & Cloudflare accounts, etc.)
-- [ ] Explain how to avoid the "Out of Host capacity" error
+- [ ] Explain how to avoid the "Out of Host capacity" error on Oracle Cloud Infrastructure

+## Known issues

+- [ ] Inconsistent mounting of the /data volume.
+The fstab config is present and the iSCSI device is mounted, but the volume is not mounted.
+Need to investigate why.
+- [ ] Optional dependencies like Cloudflare or the DevOps packages are run in parallel and can fail the install (apt lock file present).
+The sequence of the optional dependencies installation needs to be changed.
+- [ ] During the first run of the Ansible playbooks, the terminal become interactive and ask to add the SSH host to the know host file and wait for an answer.
+Need to add an Ansible command to accept by default an not stop the provionning of the instance.

 [github-badge]: https://github.com/timoa/terraform-oci-vscode-server/workflows/Terraform/badge.svg
 [github-url]: https://github.com/timoa/terraform-oci-vscode-server/actions?query=workflow%3ATerraform